 Sometimes taking two good things and combining them into one doesn’t quite work out.
 In this case, I’m happy to report that combining the flavor of cinnamon rolls and cookies turned out better than expected!
 These cinnamon and sugar cookies are so good!

 The texture is almost cake-like and is super soft and delicious.
 Then it’s topped with a luscious cream cheese frosting and a little sprinkle of cinnamon.
 Pure heaven!

 Although these are one of our favorite Christmas cookies, this treat tastes festive year-round too.
 I love that pop of flavor you get as you sink your teeth into them.
 Seriously to die for!

 My favorite part of any cinnamon roll is always the icing.
 Did you know that you can buy just the icing at those cinnamon roll kiosks at the mall?
 People would always ask for extra icing, and eventually, they wised up and started charging for it.
 This helps me know I’m not alone in my icing addiction! :)

-Thankfully, these cinnamon sugar cookies have an easy to make frosting on them that’s better than anything you can get from a mall.
+Thankfully, these cookies have an easy to make cinnamon roll frosting on them that’s better than anything you can get from a mall.
 Plus, since it’s your cookie, you can put as much or as little icing on it as you’d like.
 I say the more the merrier!

 - Cream cheese